- Normal precautions

 Latest Travel Alert

 The best help is often close at hand so if you have problems, try talking to your local contacts, local tour guide or hotel management.
-If there is an emergency, or if you need help and advice, you can contact our Consular Assistance Unit at the Department of Foreign Affairs and Trade in Dublin on +353 1 408 2000.
+If there is an emergency, or if you need help and advice, you can contact the Embassy of Ireland in Mexico

 Under the EU Consular Protection Directive, Irish nationals may seek assistance from the Embassy or Consulate of any other EU member state in a country where there is no Irish Embassy or permanent representation.